roma219/vue-jsonschema-form/docs/examples/README.md

 ### Using specific UI component
 <Demo schema-name="radio" :use-ui-schema="true" :use-defaults="true"/>
 ### Setting display order
-Setting `order` property in ui schema will set it's position among siblings.
-The more - the higher component will be displayed.
+Setting `order` property in UI schema will set the order of the corresponding components rendering.
+The bigger `order` - the higher component will be displayed.
 <Demo schema-name="order" :use-ui-schema="true" :use-defaults="true"/>
 <!-- ### Provide titles for select
 You can provide titles to use it in selects instead of value titles.
 <Demo schema-name="selectTitles" :use-ui-schema="true" :use-defaults="true"/> -->

+## Custom Components
+Example will be here